 Since then, extensive research worldwide has uncovered many more oxide based superconductors with potential manufacturability benefits and critical temperatures as high as 135K.
 A superconducting material with a critical temperature above 23.2K is known as a High Temperature Superconductor (HTS), despite the continuing need for cryogenic refrigeration for any application.
 Scientists continue to hunt for new materials that superconduct under various conditions (in addition to lowering the thermostat, increasing pressure can change a material into a superconducting state).

-Last year, two Indian scientists claimed to have made a room-temperature superconductor using particles of gold and silver.
+In 2019, Two Indian scientists claimed to have made a room-temperature superconductor using particles of gold and silver.
 Other physicists are using pressurized lanthanum and hydrogen.
+One HTS application is already a reality: stronger research magnets, which scientists use to study materials, disease, complex molecules like oil and proteins, among many other areas.

 High Temperature Superconductor (HTS)